Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 36 projects that could affect this region.
-Notable ones include Park Hill Village Collection, Burnby Rise Estate, Adena Residences, and Wynnum Road and Hemmant-Tingalpa Road Intersection Upgrade.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 36 projects likely to impact the area.
+Notable projects include Park Hill Village Collection, Wynnum Road and Hemmant-Tingalpa Road Intersection Upgrade, Rivermakers Precinct, and Burnby Rise Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.